mvolkmann/MyUnixEnv/notes/Go06-Concurrency.md

   "time"
 )

-// We need to prevent concurrent access to this slice. var slice = make([]string, 0)
+// We will need to prevent concurrent access to this slice. var slice = make([]string, 0)

 var mutex sync.Mutex